amidas2015/AccountActivity/readme.md

 composer install

-Configure environment configuration file .env for your MySQL Database (host, database, user, password)
+Fill in the MySQL database information in the .env file (host, database, user, password)

 php artisan migrate